IT OUTSOURCING PLAYBOOK

 Neighbors.
 The country borders with seven other countries: EU countries (Poland, Slovakia, Hungary, Romania) and Moldova in the west, Belarus in the north and Russia in the east.
-Because of the military conflict with the last, people from the eastern Ukraine have been living in the so-called “frozen conflict” for more than two years.
+Because of the military conflict with the last, people from eastern Ukraine have been living in the so-called “frozen conflict” for more than two years.

 Currency.
-The Ukrainian national currency is hryvnia, rated in relation to dollar at about UAH 25 per $1 as of the beginning of 2016.
+The Ukrainian national currency is hryvnia, rated in relation to the dollar at about UAH 25 per $1 as of the beginning of 2016.
 The average salary amounts to 3661 UAH which, if exchanged into the US dollars, equals to $146.

 Industry.
-Some 20 years ago heavy-metal industry was a leading industry in Ukraine, however, the situation has changed in favor of agricultural and IT sectors, the growth of which has been caused by the shift in the world economy preferences.
+Some 20 years ago the heavy-metal industry was a leading industry in Ukraine, however, the situation has changed in favor of agricultural and IT sectors, the growth of which has been caused by the shift in the world economy preferences.

 Ukraine generates $3,560 GDP per capita.

 Political views.
 Ukrainian’s political views differ in its western and eastern parts – west of Ukraine is more pro-EU oriented: it is the top tourist destination in the country with lots of exciting natural wonders, light industry and agricultural companies, including the major and the fastest growing area, the IT industry; whilst the eastern part is living with pro-Russian (communistic) moods, with prevailing areas of heavy industry and mining.